Nikon D7100 vs Olympus E-30

-Both the D7100 and the E-30 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the E-30 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Olympus E-30 Manual.
+Further information on the features and operation of the D7100 and E-30 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Olympus E-30 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Olympus E-30 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D7100: